History of Tyrod Taylor in Timeline

 December 4, 2011: First Regular Season Game

-2011: East-West Shrine Game Participation
+2011: Participated in East-West Shrine Game

 In 2011, Tyrod Taylor participated in the East-West Shrine Game, completing four of his five passes for 59 yards.

-2011: Drafted by the Baltimore Ravens
+2011: Drafted by Baltimore Ravens

 March 12, 2015: Signed with Buffalo Bills

-On March 12, 2015, Tyrod Taylor signed a three-year contract with the Buffalo Bills.
+On March 12, 2015, Tyrod Taylor signed a three-year, $3.35 million contract with the Buffalo Bills.

-2015: Signed with Buffalo Bills
+2015: Signed with the Buffalo Bills

 January 25, 2016: Selected to the Pro Bowl

-August 12, 2016: Signed Contract Extension with Bills
+August 12, 2016: Signed Six-Year Extension

 On August 12, 2016, Tyrod Taylor signed a six-year extension worth $92 million with the Buffalo Bills, which contained an option after the first year.

-January 5, 2017: Core Muscle Surgery
+January 5, 2017: Surgery to Repair Core Muscle Issue

 On January 5, 2017, Tyrod Taylor underwent surgery to repair a core muscle issue.
+He was also selected as a 2017 Pro Bowl alternate but declined due to injury.

-2017: Playoff Berth with Bills
+2017: Playoff Berth with the Bills

 March 2018: Traded to Cleveland Browns